 The skiers will then be divided into groups.
-The group size will normally be 10 men and 10 women but may be changed before the start of the championships by the Chief Judge (however see Rule b) Establishment of seeding for the Age Division World Championships

-10.01 for jumping order).
+The group size will normally be 10 men and 10 women but may be changed before the start of the championships by the Chief Judge (however see Rule 10.01 for jumping order).
 It is recommended that Series 1 and 2 for women and Series 1, 2 and 3 for men be scheduled so that these skiers will have similar conditions.